Effects of Hurricane Georges in Puerto Rico: Impact

-The Puente Victor Rojas in Arecibo collapsed during Hurricane Georges.

-No deaths in Puerto Rico have been directly attributed to Hurricane Georges.
-Georges indirectly caused 8 deaths in Puerto Rico.
+Georges indirectly caused eight deaths in Puerto Rico.
 A 28-year-old woman died from carbon monoxide poisoning after operating a gasoline-powered generator inside her home.
 Two others were hospitalized for the same issue.
 A Bayamón man was found dead from carbon monoxide poisoning after fumes entered his store.
 A mother and her three children were killed as a lit candle set their house on fire.
-The other two cases were due to accidents (head trauma and electrocution) while repairing storm damage.
+The other two cases were due to accidents while repairing storm damage.
 Total damages from the storm amounted to roughly $3 billion.